awamper/gpaste-integration/README.md

 Q or \<Down\> - select next.
 W or \<Up\> - select previous.
-Release \<Super\> or press \<Enter\> to activate selected item.
+Release \<Super\> or press \<Enter\> to activate selected item. if there is more than one checked items, checked items will be merged.

 ## Search flags
 "-f" to search only files